Closing Procedures & Deadlines

 The BAO Financial Services Department’s annual closing of the books training has been transitioned to an online format.
 This presentation will provide you with an overview of important year-end concepts, instructions, and additional resources.
 Simply login to the MyTrack Learning Module, select Learning Library under My community, and search for year-end closing of the books.

-When entering FIS documents you want to post in fiscal year 2020 (FY20) use the following guidelines:
+When entering FIS documents you want to post in fiscal year 2021 (FY21) use the following guidelines:

-If document is entered by June 30, enter as you normally would, with system-defaulted transaction date.
-Remember: any check processed after June 30 will liquidate the invoice payable and credit cash in FY21.
+If a document is entered by June 30, enter as you normally would, with system-defaulted transaction date.
+Remember: any check processed after June 30 will liquidate the invoice payable and credit cash in FY22.

-If document is entered between July 1 and July 17, change the transaction date to June 30 (FIS will default the current date as the transaction date).
+If a document is entered between July 1 and July 16, change the transaction date to June 30 (FIS will default the current date as the transaction date).
 Enter everything else normally.
-Banner will post the expense and automatically accrue the payable in FY20.
-The check itself will be written from FY21 and liquidate the payable.
+Banner will post the expense and automatically accrue the payable in FY21.
+The check itself will be written from FY26 and liquidate the payable.

 If you have questions call Financial Services at 6-3524.

-All cash receipts must be at the Cashiers’ Office by 3:00pm on June 30, for inclusion in the FY20 accounting records.
+All cash receipts must be at the Cashiers’ Office by 1:00pm on the last day the Cashiers' Office is open in June for inclusion in FY21 accounting records.
 Deposit all cash receipts in a timely manner.
 Please try to avoid accumulating receipts for a final deposit.

 Off campus locations must provide detailed information for their final deposits at the bank to the Cashiers’ Office by 3:00pm on June 30 (fax 541 346-3137).